shazifyTM/lutu-discord-bot/README.md

 Lutu is an open source discord bot with a dashboard and alot of commands, Only Official Instance Is: https://discord-app.tk/584279261368811520 [Imgur](https://imgur.com/oSbf5xQ) Use any of the bots named *Lutu* at your own risk.

 ---

+All other bots including, But Not Limited To:

+* `"Wolf Security:" 577025984306479132`

+Is a clone & a violation of the license agreement.
+All bots found in violation will have action taken at the highest extent.
+This software is only to be used to improve existing code. (`That does not mean self host it and act like you built it!`)

+---